badlydrawnrob/data-playground/head-first/sql/__notes__/04-smart-table-design/02-fix-record.md

 ## Let's fix our record

+> So, I need to find a clown who's <mark>name</mark> is Elsie, where was she <mark>last seen</mark>?
+What was she doing?
+What was her <mark>activity</mark> at the time?

-Take our example record above:
+Take our example record above.
+Write a description like the one above — ask yourself questions!
+Now, chunk the main points:

 - Elsie is a clown with a `name`
 - We want to know where she was `last_seen`
 - We want to find out by searching her `activity`

-It'd be far easier to search for who's driving a `'little car'` if we made that chunk atomic:
+It's far easier to answer "who's driving a `'little car'`?" in a query, if we made that chunk atomic:

 ```text